Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to put up more than 57.5 points in all five games this season.
+- Pittsburgh and its opponents have combined to go over 57.5 points in all five games this season.

-- Virginia Tech's games have gone over 57.5 points in just one opportunity this season.
+- Virginia Tech has combined with its opponents to score more than 57.5 points in one game this season.

-- The two teams combine to score 77 points per game, 19.5 more than the total in this contest.
+- The two teams combine to score 77 points per game, 19.5 more than the over/under in this contest.

 - These two squads combine to surrender 41.2 points per game, 16.3 fewer than this contest's over/under.